 The project celebrated 10 years on the road in 2016 and for this we made a short film looking back on the work achieved in those 10 years.

-The Pure Project developed after a number of meeting forums were held between the associated organisations over a one year period, between 2005 and 2006, with the objective of finding a solution to the increase of fly-tipping and small scale illegal dumping activity in the Wicklow/Dublin upland regions.
+Pure developed after a number of meeting forums were held between the associated organisations over a one-year period, between 2005 and 2006, with the objective of finding a solution to the increase in fly-tipping and illegal dumping activity in the Wicklow/Dublin Uplands.
 Each of the organisations associated with Pure are continually affected by the illegal dumping problem.

 A further evaluation was conducted in 2011 and in November of that year, the Minister for the Environment, Mr. Phil Hogan, announced that Pure would receive funding for a further three years, up to the end of 2014.